 Additionally, the Provider of a Full Service may exclude specific criteria where it can show that the responsibility for meeting those criteria is assumed by the Service Provider’s customer(s).
 This provision allows for Providers’ customers to efficiently leverage information and processes already in their hands.
 Providers who claim such exclusions must demonstrate how the excluded requirements are communicated to their customers and how their customers are obliged to fulfill them and the measures by which they shall be held accountable (typically through explicit notices and sections in service agreements).

-Where a Provider seeks to exclude specific criteria they must provide an explicit explanation of their purpose and intent, the affected criteria, and how the measures they will put in place to ensure the bet likelihood of conformity being accomplished by the parties to whom those responsibilities are transferred[RGW Note: It may be prudent to revise the SoC to provide a pro forma means for conveying this information].
+Where a Provider seeks to exclude specific criteria by declaring them to be “not applicable”they must provide an explicit explanation of their purpose and intent, the affected criteria, and how the measures they will put in place to ensure the best likelihood of conformity being accomplished by the parties to whom those responsibilities are transferred[RGW Note: It may be prudent to revise the SoC to provide a pro forma means for conveying this information].

+Initial Assessment versus Annual Conformity Review

+Initial Assessments (i.e. those conducted for the purposes of a Grant of a three-year Approval) shall require assessment against all criteria defined in the Applicant’s SoC and agreed-to by the ARB

+The Kantara IAF’s assessment model is based on established best practice as defined in ISO/IEC 17021, “Conformity assessment - Requirements for bodies providing audit and certification of management systems”), which allows for annual reviews to be less demanding than the initial assessment, subject to the three-year cycle being re-commenced when the Grant of Approval is renewed on the third anniversary of it being last granted.

+Therefore, the Annual Conformity Reviews performed on the first and second anniversaries of the initial Grant of Approval may have a reduced scope, as defined in the RAA.

+AL1 ACRs

+For ACRs conducted at AL1, no actual assessment shall be required.
+CSP’s shall submit to the ARB a self-assertion of their continued conformance with all applicable criteria (per their SoC).

+AL2, 3, 4 ACRs

+For ACRs conducted at ALs 2, 3 and 4 the scope of criteria to be assessed shall be:

+all criteria falling with the CORE set;

+any criteria addressing areas of risk which are of concern to either the CSP itself or to its Assessor;

+any criteria against which a non-conformity was identified and subsequently remediated (or for which remediation is outstanding) at the preceding assessment (of either type);

+any criteria where there has been either:

+a change arising from a revision to the applicable version of the SAC; or

+a significant change to how the service is operated and needs to be assessed (e.g. changes to outsourcing arrangements, or to applicable policies);

+fifty per cent of all other criteria, such that, over the course of two ACRs, all criteria not already included within a) – d) above are assessed.

+For ACRs conducted at ALs 2, 3 and 4, CSP’s shall submit to the ARB a KAR confirming continued conformance with all applicable criteria (per the CSP’s SoC).

-Period-of-Time versus Day-Zero Assessments
+Ready-to-Operate versus Period-of-Time Assessments

-Day Zero Assessments
+Ready-to-Operate Assessments